 Elizabeth Line train makes successful maiden voyage across Southeast London.

 The benefits it opens up for the capital are significant.
 It will increase London’s rail transport capacity by 10%, cut passenger journey times across the city and bring an extra 1.5 million people within 45 minutes of the heart of London.
 The line will also generate new employment opportunities and contribute around £42m to the UK economy.

-When construction began in 2009, Crossrail was Europe’s largest infrastructure project with a budget of £14.8 billion.
-Bechtel has worked as a fully integrated team with Crossrail to deliver programme and project management, both for the central tunnel section of the line – and the surface works for its eastern and western stretches.
+When construction began in 2009, Crossrail was Europe’s largest infrastructure project.
+Bechtel is supporting Crossrail Ltd's management of the project to deliver both for the central tunnel section of the line – and the surface works for its eastern and western stretches.